H3cth0r/my-hyprland-nixos/README.md

     sudo parted /dev/sda -- set 1 esp on
     sudo parted /dev/sda -- mkpart primary ext4 512MB 100%
     ```
+    > **Note:** You may see a message like "Information: You may need to update /etc/fstab."
+This is normal and can be safely ignored.
+The installer will generate a new, correct `fstab` for your system later.

 2.  **Format the partitions.**